The Friends of the Wardsboro Library, Inc. is an all-volunteer support organization for the public library in Wardsboro, Vermont.

 The Friends group is a nonprofit corporation that owns the town's library building.
 It's called the Gloria Danforth Memorial Building.
 The organization was established in 1999 and has been one of the most successful fundraising organizations in the area.
 Therefore, our efforts and the generosity of many donors and sponsors are what keeps the library doors open for every resident of Wardsboro and the neighboring towns.

-Come to a Friends meeting at the Library, the first Wednesday of the month at 7 PM (Except December, and sometimes July) - all are welcome.
+Come to a Friends meeting at the Library, the first Thursday of the month at 1 PM (Except December, and sometimes July) - all are welcome.
 Volunteer at one of the Friends events.
-Our 2018 calendar of fundraising events is posted here.

 What Friends Are For